gnagar/awt-devops-workshop/commands.md

 - 8080: Jenkins on localhost
 - 5000: Docker registery on Docker
-- 3000: Grafana on Docker via monitoring stack
+- 3000: Grafana on Docker from monitoring stack
-- 9093: Alert manager on Docker via monitoring stack
+- 9093: Alert manager on Docker from monitoring stack
-- 9090: Prometheus on Docker via monitoring stack
+- 9090: Prometheus on Docker from monitoring stack
-- 9000: Sonarqube server URL on Docker
+- 9000: SonarQube server URL on Docker
-- 9092: Sonar scanner port on Docker
+- 9092: SonarQube scanner port on Docker
-- 8065: Kibana on Docker
+- 8065: Kibana on Docker from ELK stack
-- 8062: Logstash on Docker
+- 8062: Logstash on Docker from ELK stack
-- 9200: Elasticsearch on Docker
+- 9200: Elasticsearch on Docker from ELK stack
-- 9300: Elasticsearch on Docker
+- 9300: Elasticsearch on Docker from ELK stack
-- 8061: Nginx on Docker
+- 8061: Nginx on Docker from ELK stack